Peter of Bergamo

 Peter of Bergamo also called Peter of Almadura (1400 ca. - 1482) was an Italian Dominican theologian.

 Life

 Born in Bergamo in the early 15th century, he entered the Dominican Order in his native town, and completed his studies at the University of Bologna, where he received his degree.
 In the Dominican House of Studies he filled the offices of Master of Students and Bachelor of the Studium.

 He died in Piacenza in 1482.

-The people of Piacenza venerated him as a saint, and Fr.
-Leandro Alberti states that miracles were wrought through his intercession.
+The people of Piacenza venerated him as a saint, and Leandro Alberti states that miracles were wrought through his intercession.
 His remains were deposited in a crypt under the high altar of the chapel of St. Thomas.